 Grantees addressing sun safety in Maine face several challenges.
-First, is the lack of a data collection and monitoring infrastructure to measure the number of people using the sunscreen and the number of applications per person.
+First, is the lack of a data collection and monitoring infrastructure to measure the number of people using sunscreen and the number of applications per person.
 The use of sunscreen dispensers also does not guarantee that individuals will utilize the dispensers according to proper use guidelines - applying multiple times per day throughout the year when sun exposure is expected to occur.
 Second is the lack of an evidence-based link between sunscreen dispenser use and a reduction in cancer rates.
 Based on current research, supplying discretionary use sunscreen dispensers in public areas is not proven to have detectable effects on the incidence of skin cancer in a population.

 The cost of the sunscreen is also quite high when analyzed against the total cost of the grants.
-The average grant-funded cost of each 1ml of sunscreen is \$0.15.
+The average grant-funded cost of each application of sunscreen is \$1.12.
+The amount of sunscreen dispensed per application ranges from 1-4 ml, depending on grantee.
+The cost per ml dispensed in the program is \$0.59.
 For reference, a 29 ml bottle of generic sunscreen can be purchased for as little as a dollar for a unit cost of \$0.03 per ml.
 It is important to note that the cost of the grantee supplied sunscreen is coupled with educational efforts which raises the cost slightly.
 However, a more cost-effective way to supply sunscreen might be to purchase individually packaged sunscreen from a bulk retailer and distribute this sunscreen, along with comprehensive sun safety education, to those organizations and employers where people experience prolonged sun exposure.
 These populations would benefit most from regularly supplied sunscreen and education - much like the Australian program which supplied free sunscreen and education for five years in conjunction with medical skin screening to measure the outcome.